-Exact triangular decomposition methods for representing exact polynomials systems (see for example (43; 24; 28; 22; 42)) have proved valuable in applications (5; 23; 14; 31; 16), and there are well-developed algorithms (28; 9) for their construction.
-There have also been considerable recent improvements (12; 10) in the complexity of algorithms for their construction.
-Such representations are desirable, not only because of their triangular solved-form structure, but also because (in comparison with other exact methods) they give the minimum number of polynomials required to form a description of the equidimensional decomposition components of such systems.
+Exact triangular decomposition methods for representing exact polynomials systems (see for example [39, 20, 24, 18, 38]) have proved valuable in applications [4, 19, 11, 27, 13], and there are well-developed algorithms [24, 8] for their construction.
+There have also been considerable recent improvements [10, 9] in the complexity of algorithms for their construction.
+Such representations are desirable, not only because of their triangular solved-form structure, but also because (in comparison with other exact methods) they give the minimum number of polynomials required to form a description of the equi-dimensional decomposition components of such systems.

-The goal of our research is to extend such methods to approximate systems of polynomials.
-Our previous paper (29) gave a detailed treatment of zero-dimensional systems, and in this current paper we have studied linear positive dimensional systems using methods from Numerical Linear Algebra.
+In this series of papers, we extend such methods to approximate systems of polynomials.
+The first paper of the series gave a detailed treatment of zerodimensional systems, and in this paper we have studied linear positive dimensional systems using methods from Numerical Linear Algebra.

-The methods of (33) enable approximate generic points on the solution components of polynomial systems to be computed by numerical homotopy continuation.
+The methods of [30] enable approximate generic points on the solution components of polynomial systems to be computed by numerical homotopy continuation.
 These witness points give the layout of the decomposition as well as the number of witness points on a component, which is its degree.
-As we indicate in this paper, the zero-dimensional components, computed by the methods of (33) are a solved form (explicitly giving the coordinates of the zero sets), and constitute a collection of triangular sets (each being an isolated root).
-However, these sets do not directly correspond to the triangular representation computed by exact methods.
-Also, if n is the number of variables, each irreducible component of dimension n-1 (hyper-surfaces) can have additional generic points generated by homotopy continuation, and interpolated by a single polynomial.
-This representation, which is automatically generated by PHCPack of (41; 33), is again, as we note, trivially, a triangular set.
+As we indicate in this paper, the zero-dimensional components, computed by the methods of [30] are a solved form, and constitute a collection of triangular sets (each being an isolated root).
+However, these sets don't directly correspond to the triangular representation computed by exact methods.
+Also, if n is the number of variables, each irreducible component of dimension n - 1 (hyper-surfaces) can have additional generic points generated by homotopy continuation, and interpolated by a single polynomial.
+This representation, which is automatically generated by PHCPack of [37, 30], is again, as we note, trivially, a triangular set.

-In the d-dimensional case where 0 < d < n-1, the methods of (33) also generate additional points on each irreducible component, and give interpolating polynomials to represent the component.
-Each interpolating polynomial corresponds to a random projection of the component in \mathbb{C}^n to a (d+1)-dimensional affine space.
-In general, n+1 generic projections (and n+1 interpolating polynomials) are used in that approach to precisely describe the component (see especially Lemma 5.3 of (33) for the theoretical justification).
+In the d-dimensional case where 0 < d < n-1, the methods of [30] also generate additional points on each irreducible component, and give interpolating polynomials to represent the component.
+Each interpolating polynomial corresponds to a random projection of the component in \mathbb{C}^n to a d+1 dimensional affine space.
+In general, n+1 generic projections (and n+1 interpolating polynomials) are used in that approach to precisely describe the component (see especially Lemma 5.3 of [30] for the theoretical justification).
 Such a representation is not triangular, since a triangular representation would only require n-d polynomials.
-However, a triangular sub-system of n-d polynomials can be extracted in generic coordinates (e.g. as discussed for the twisted cubic example).
-Although a numerical test for irreducibility can be applied, such generic triangular sub-systems are not generally irreducible.
-Their chance of irreducibility can be enhanced by adding random linear combinations of the remaining d+1 polynomials to the triangular system, while maintaining its triangular structure.
+However a triangular sub-system of n-d polynomials can be extracted in generic coordinates (e.g. as discussed for the twisted cubic example).
+Such generic triangular sub-systems are not generally irreducible, however, (although a numerical test for irreducibility can be applied).
+Their chance of irreducibility can be enhanced by adding random linear combinations of the remaining d + 1 polynomials to the triangular system, while maintaining its triangular structure.

 Given a point \mathbf{x}^0 on a d-dimensional irreducible component of a polynomial system computed using SVW, we compute a local linearization of the form $\mathbf{x} = \mathbf{x}^0 + P\boldsymbol{\alpha}$, where P is computed using the SVD, and the $\boldsymbol{\alpha}$'s are d newly introduced parameters.
 In the case of linear varieties this is actually a triangular representation.
 Secondly, by eliminating $\boldsymbol{\alpha}$, and provided certain stability-invertibility properties are satisfied, stable triangular representations in the variables \mathbf{x} can be obtained for the linearization.
-We note that both of these representations involve n-d linear polynomials.
-For linear components, (33) gives a non-triangular representation, also only requiring n-d linear polynomials.
+We note that both of these representations involve n - d linear polynomials.
+For linear components, [30] gives a non-triangular representation, also only requiring n - d linear polynomials.